MicrosoftDocs/fabric-docs/docs/data-science/sales-forecasting.md

 ### Tune hyperparameters

 SARIMAX takes into account the parameters involved in regular ARIMA mode `(p,d,q)` and also adds the seasonality parameters `(P,D,Q,s)`.
 These arguments to SARIMAX model are called order `(p,d,q)` and seasonal order `(P,D,Q,s)` respectively and hence 7 parameters to tune.
-Prior to model training, you need to set up these parameters, which are defined in the following sections.
+Before model training, you need to set up these parameters, which are defined in the following sections.

 #### Order Parameters `(p, d, q)`:
 - `p`: The order of the autoregressive (AR) component, indicating how many past observations are considered.
 Also known as the AR order.